OpenGov-Watch/www.opengov.watch/docs/30_reports/2024-04-governance-report.md

 # 2024 April Polkadot OpenGov Report
 ![](/img/2024-04-governance-report/shrimps.png)

+The latest episode of our monthly OpenGov report is here.
+We report on

+- Giotto pressing charges against Guppies
+- The new Wish-for-Change track and how it changes the power dynamics in OpenGov
+- The epic match for a certain sports sponsorship
+- and more…

+To receive future updates, [subscribe to our newsletter](https://www.polkalytics.io/).

 ## The Trial

 Anons on trial!
 Without a doubt, the biggest drama on OpenGov this month was Giotto [pressing charges](https://twitter.com/giottodf/status/1783283026019135668) for defamation and slander against a couple of anons on X and Telegram as well as the owner of the [Guppies](https://t.me/dotguppies) Telegram group.